mlubinsky/mlubinsky.github.com/p_python/python_examples.md

 # Example usage:
 print(generate_permutations([1, 2, 3]))  # Output: [(1, 2, 3), (1, 3, 2), (2, 1, 3), (2, 3, 1), (3, 1, 2), (3, 2, 1)]

+Explanation:
-Explanation: This function uses the permutations function from the itertools module to generate all possible permutations of the input list.
+This function uses the permutations function from the itertools module to generate all possible permutations of the input list.

-Support my work here:
-As this blog is open to all members, there is no paywall, so consider buying me a beer!

-Tushar Aggarwal
-Hey, If you gain something from my work, consider supporting me by buying me a beer!🍺🍻 buymeacoffee.com
 ```

 ### 26) Write a Python function to merge two sorted arrays into a single sorted array.